Johnny Murtagh

 Johnny Murtagh (born 14 May 1970) is an Irish flat racing trainer and former jockey from Bohermeen, near Navan, Kells, County Meath.
-As a jockey he won many of the major flat races in Europe, including all the Irish Classics, all the Group 1 Races at Royal Ascot, The Derby, the King George VI and Queen Elizabeth Diamond Stakes and Europe's biggest race the Prix de l'Arc de Triomphe.
-He was also Irish flat racing Champion Jockey five times.
+As a jockey he won many of the major flat races in Europe, including all the Irish Classics, all the Group 1 races at Royal Ascot, The Derby, the King George VI and Queen Elizabeth Diamond Stakes and Europe's biggest flat race, the Prix de l'Arc de Triomphe.
+He was also a five-time Irish flat racing Champion Jockey.
 As a trainer, based at stables near Kildare, he has saddled a winner at Royal Ascot and an Irish Classic winner.

 Background

 Murtagh was born in Navan, County Meath.
-He was a keen amateur boxer as a young boy and was once Irish boy's under-14 boxing champion.
+He was a keen amateur boxer as a young boy and was once the Irish boys' under-14 champion.
 He also came close to joining Blackburn Rovers' youth football team.

-At a boxing fight one evening in his native County Meath, a spectator advised his mother that Murtagh had the attributes to make a good jockey, balance, poise, weight, strength, courage.
+At a boxing match one evening in his native County Meath, a spectator advised his mother that Murtagh had the attributes to make a good jockey: balance, poise, weight, strength, and courage.
 His mother wrote to the Racing Academy and Centre of Education (RACE) in County Kildare, a school for apprentice jockeys, and got a two-week trial for her son.
 He was one of 26 successful candidates who progressed onto the RACE 10-month course.
-At the end of the course, he was apprenticed to John Oxx, one of Ireland's leading trainers.
+At its end, he was apprenticed to John Oxx, one of Ireland's leading trainers.